Cybrarist/Notify_My_Device_BASH/README.md

 To register The app use (-r|--register APIkey) then the key will be saved in a file for future use.

 To send a notification use ( -t|--text "your message").

+And (-n APIkey) to save the token to the file, please notice that using (-r) will have the same result as (-n)